 Labour MP suspended after punch captured on CCTV

-He proceeds to punch the victim in the face, who then falls on his back into the road.
+He proceeds to punch the victim in the face, who then falls into the road.
 The Labour MP then punches the victim at least six times more while he is on the ground.

-The Labour politician has claimed he “felt threatened” in the run-up to the exchange and was later filmed telling the victim never to threaten him again as others attended to the injured man.
+The Labour politician, who has now lost the whip, has claimed he “felt threatened” in the run-up to the exchange and was later filmed telling the victim never to threaten him again as others attended to the injured man.

+Cheshire Police confirmed a 55-year-old man had been voluntarily interviewed under caution in relation to the incident after officers were called to reports of an attack in Frodsham at 2.48am on Saturday.
+“He has since been released pending further inquiries,” the force said.

 A Labour Party spokesperson said: “Mike Amesbury MP has been assisting Cheshire Police with their inquiries following an incident on Friday night.
 As these inquiries are now ongoing, the Labour Party has administratively suspended Mr Amesbury’s membership of the Labour Party pending an investigation.’’